Prepare to Help Individuals Thrive With a Social Work Degree

 - Scholarship opportunities to help make your degree more affordable.

 - A part-time option at the graduate level to support working students.

 Master of Social Work

-The MSW program equips social work professionals for careers dedicated to improving the lives of others in a variety of settings, including advanced-level practitioners, clinicians, supervisors, and managers, as well as leadership roles in community and program development.
+The MSW program equips social work professionals for careers dedicated to improving the lives of others in a variety of settings, including advanced-level practitioners, clinicians, therapists, supervisors, and managers, as well as leadership roles in community and program development.
 A combination of rigorous coursework and internship opportunities provide the tools you will need to help others thrive.
 Full-time, part-time, and Advanced Standing options are available.

 Choose a specialization and select elective courses to focus your studies: